 If you’re facing a financial emergency, why not see if a relative or friend can lend you the money first?
 This is nearly always better than taking out a payday loan.

 Friends and relatives usually won’t charge any interest – neither will they take you to court if you miss a payment here and there.
-If someone you know can lend you money, it’s likely that their terms will be more flexible than those of a payday lender.
+If someone you know can lend you money, their terms will likely be more flexible than those of a payday lender.

 However, these sorts of arrangements can put a strain on relationships.
 If you find yourself struggling to pay the money back, be certain to keep your friend or relative informed.

 4) Do you need to borrow a large sum?

 If you need to borrow more than £1,000, you might struggle to find a payday loan provider to help you.
 Most payday loan companies prefer to hedge their risks and lend only in small amounts.
 While some may be willing to lend out more than £1,000, they’ll only do so to good customers who have previously made repayments in full and on time.

 When you need access to large amounts of cash, it can be tempting to take out loans from several different payday lenders.
 However, this is inadvisable because juggling the repayments could become difficult – particularly if you must make several different repayments over the course of a month.

 If you need to borrow more than £1,000, you should consider approaching a building society or bank instead – although please be aware that a lot of traditional lenders are only willing to work with borrowers who have high credit scores.